 The study of military ethics at Case Western Reserve University prepares high-achieving students for careers in military service, law, public service, or for further education.
 Students can study foundational topics in moral and political philosophy, together with advanced core and elective topics in military and professional ethics, military medical ethics, military law, ethical leadership, and other related subjects.
 Courses span concerns about the conduct of war, decisions on how and when to engage in military operations, and issues relating to the moral psychology and care of those who serve and of veterans of military service.

-The International Society for Military Ethics (ISME) will be hosting its annual meeting in January 2018 at Case Western Reserve University in Cleveland, OH.
+The International Society for Military Ethics (ISME) will host its annual meeting in January 2018 at Case Western Reserve University in Cleveland, OH.
 The topic of this year’s conference is Culture, Diversity, and Military Ethics: Intersections of Military and Civilian Culture at a Time of International Political Upheaval.

 Program director Shannon French discusses CWRU’s new M.A. in Military Ethics degree in an interview with the Plain Dealer.